istio/istio.io/_docs/tasks/security/per-service-mtls.md

 For a quick test, run `kubectl edit svc httpbin` and add the annotations above ( or you can edit the original httpbin.yaml file and re-apply it).
 After the change is applied, request from sleep.legacy should now success, as the result of mTLS was dropped.

-Note: the annotations can be used in the opposite direction, i.e enable mTLS for a services, simply by using annotation value  `MUTUAL_TLS`, instead of `NONE`.
+Note: the annotations can be used in the opposite direction, i.e enable mTLS for a service, simply by using annotation value  `MUTUAL_TLS`, instead of `NONE`.

 ## Disable mutual TLS authentication for control services.